Can our dreams contain messages from heaven? One day I decided to put them to the test. This is what happened…

-Are dreams the result of my mind processing the day, or a side effect from eating too much cheese?
+Are dreams simply the result of my mind processing the day or a side effect from eating too much cheese?
 Or do they actually contain useful communications from God Himself?

 One day I decided to put dreams to the test.
-Read on to see what happened!
+Read on to see what happened…

 I have always dreamed.
 As a child I would often wake up in the night after a vivid dream and run into my parents’ room for comfort.